Do you want to work in journalism, press, marketing or public relations?

 It’s also time to consider your target audience.

-If you’re writing for a consumer magazine and are confident the journalists will understand the technical terms you stripped out at the start, you can reinsert them if you think they’ll add anything.
+If you’re writing for a consumer magazine and are confident the journalists will understand the technical terms you stripped out at the start, you can reinsert them if you think they add substance.

 This applies to all forms of publicity writing.
 Is your audience a youth market, the over-50s or people with specialist knowledge?

-Whoever you’re targeting, you can’t go wrong if you stick to plain English as most content writers and journalists do.
+Whoever you’re targeting, you can’t go wrong if you stick to plain English as most copywriters and journalists do.